AlexCharlton/beaglev-fire-zephyr-and-baremetal-with-gateware/gateware/README.md

 | default.yaml       | Default gateware including default cape and M.2 interface. |
 | minimal.yaml       | Minimal Linux system including Ethernet.
 No FPGA gateware. |
 | robotics.yaml      | Similar to default but supporting the Robotics cape.       |

-## Supported Platforms
-The BeagleV Fire gateware builder has been tested on Ubuntu 20.04.

 ## Microchip bitstream-builder
 The BeagleV-Fire gateware builder is derived from [Microchip's bitstream-builder ](https://github.com/polarfire-soc/icicle-kit-minimal-bring-up-design-bitstream-builder).
 We recommend that you use either of these scripts as a starting point for your own PolarFire SoC FPGA designs as opposed to using Libero in isolation.